 Investing offshore gives you exposure to different economies and geographies and allows you to access sectors and companies that aren’t available in South Africa.
 It also helps you to shield your portfolio from rand weakness and protect the buying power of your cash.

 However, investors should guard against simply investing offshore in response to news headlines and market noise.

 Investors’ appetite for offshore assets seems to be at its strongest when the South African narrative, and the rand, are at their weakest.
 This is understandable, but expensive as you use a weak currency to buy expensive offshore assets.
 The decision to invest offshore should be part of your long-term investment strategy and should align with your long-term investment goals.

 Try figure out how much of your investment portfolio you want to place offshore, and what you are trying to achieve, and then formulate a plan to invest as regularly as possible in carefully selected assets.

 If you don’t know where to start, or if you are feeling overwhelmed, chat to an independent financial adviser who can help you decide on the best course of action for your extra cash.
 He or she will be able to help you choose appropriate investments to meet your long-term investment goals, and make sure that your choice is appropriate for your needs and circumstances.
 He or she can also guide you through periods of uncertainty – like we are currently experiencing – and make sure you get the most out of your investments.

-If you are new to investing or looking for a recap, consider signing up for Allan Gray’s Personal Investing 101 live webinar series.
+If you are new to investing or looking for a recap, consider watching the Allan Gray Personal Investing 101 webinar series.
 Drawing on the experience of investment professionals, the series will empower you to understand key investing concepts, how unit trusts work, how you can use them to build towards achieving your financial goals, and the strategies you can adopt to become a discerning and successful long-term investor.
-Sign up here.
+Watch the series here.